s-disalvo/Python-portfolio/README.md

 A collection of the Python projects I've been working on.

 ## Data Analysis
-Historical Stock Revenue Data project from IBM Data Analyst course on Coursera.
+- Historical Stock Revenue Data project from IBM Data Analyst course on Coursera.
+- Analysis of House Sales
+- Analysis of Australian Wildfire Activities

 ## Python Games:
 1. Madlibs